CSCI-4448-Group/Sorry-Game/README.md

 Java JDK Version: 18.0.0

 A quick highlight of some of the patterns:
-* Builder pattern in BoardBuilder
+* Builder pattern in BoardBuilder.java
-* Command pattern in Command
+* Command pattern in Command.java
 * MVC in the whole project, using controller classes, view classes, and model classes named accordingly
-* Observer / Singleton in their class files and in Tracker / Logger
+* Observer / Singleton in their class files and in Tracker.java / Logger.java / Observer.java / Subject.java
-* ObjectPool pattern in the PlayerPool class
+* ObjectPool pattern in the PlayerPool.java class

 There are many other OO design patterns throughout, but these are easy to glance at and understand.